-The European Court of Human Rights in relation to the UK and the Equality and Human Rights Commission (ECHR) have announced veganism and vegetarianism as principally valid ethical/political belief systems protected in the European convention on human rights.
+The European Court of Human Rights in relation to the UK and the Equality and Human Rights Commission (ECHR) have announced veganism and vegetarianism as principally valid ethical/political belief systems protected in the European convention on human rights (2011).
 This shows that Swedish law and regulations need to acquire knowledge and include formulations especially applied to vegetarians and vegans.

 The number of vegetarians and vegans in Sweden amounts to ten percent, according to a poll from Demoskop in March 2014.
-The number of children growing up in veggie families is on the rise; however they still form a stable minority.
+The number of children living in veggie families is on the rise; however they still form a stable minority.
 The situation for veggie children in Sweden need to be attended to.

 School personnel and paediatricians may still think that veggie diets are deficient alternatives for children.
 This idea can be traced back to old recommendations from the Swedish National Food Administration, however these have been superseded and there are no longer any objections to children eating a well-balanced vegetarian or vegan diet.

-We recommend that the referred to public authorities, The Swedish National Agency for Education and the Equality Ombudsman create recommendations in accordance with the Swedish school law, article 21 of EU and ECHR covering veggie students and children from veggie families.
+We recommend that the referred to public authorities, The Swedish National Agency for Education, and the Equality Ombudsman create recommendations in accordance with the Swedish school law, article 21 of EU and ECHR covering veggie students and children from veggie families.
 The situation for vegan and vegetarian adult employees ought to be underlined in discussions about Swedish work laws and guidelines from a standpoint of the European convention on human rights.

 Published in Svenska Dagbladet 29th of March 2015